Monitoring HiveMQ with Prometheus and Grafana

 To fulfill our plan, we’ll need three pieces of software in addition to our HiveMQ cluster:

-HiveMQ offers a wide range of off-the-shelf and ready-to-use plugin extensions.
-One of these plugins is the HiveMQ Prometheus Monitoring Plugin.
-The installation of this plugin, like all HiveMQ plugins, is very simple:
+HiveMQ offers a wide range of pre-built and ready-to-use extensions.
+One of these extensions is the HiveMQ Prometheus Monitoring Extension.
+The installation of this extension, like all HiveMQ extensions, is very simple:

 - Download the distribution